 - Let the tea steep until it’s warm.

 - Next, apply the tea to the affected area with a piece of a soft cloth to reduce inflammation and refresh.

-Cucumbers have moisturizing properties and a high vitamin C content.
+Cucumbers have moisturizing properties and high vitamin C content.
 Therefore, they’re great to refresh areas affected by contact dermatitis.
 Additionally, they lighten the skin and prevent spots that may cause this condition.

 In fact, it’s useful to apply cucumber slices directly to the irritated skin.

 Thyme is a culinary herb that has antiseptic properties and helps moisturize the skin.
 Additionally, it has anti-inflammatory properties that help alleviate the discomfort that contact dermatitis causes.

 - Make the tea the same way you made chamomile tea.
 To apply it, simply soak a cotton ball in it or bath the affected area with it.